Volunteer mentors’ involvement goes far beyond academic support.

 We focus on helping schools support pupils who show one or more of these three early-warning signs from when they start in reception through to when they sit their GCSEs.

-Our volunteers become an integral part of each of our partner schools, helping to make it an enjoyable place to learn, supporting pupils by:
+Our volunteer mentors become an integral part of each of our partner schools, helping to make it an enjoyable place to learn, supporting pupils by:

 - giving one-to-one or small-group tutoring

 - running breakfast, lunchtime and after-school clubs

 - leading energetic morning greetings for the whole school to create a more encouraging learning environment

 - sending positive communications home to advise parents and family on the positive progress their children are making

 - organising and leading events, celebrations and projects to bring the school and community together as a whole.